 Heart valve surgery is a procedure to treat heart valve disease.
-In heart valve disease, at least one of the four heart valves that keep blood flowing in the correct direction through your heart doesn't function properly.
+Heart valve disease involves at least one of the four heart valves not working properly.
+Heart valves keep blood flowing in the correct direction through your heart.

-These valves include the mitral valve, tricuspid valve, pulmonary valve and aortic valve.
-Each valve has flaps called leaflets, for the mitral and tricuspid valves, and cusps, for the aortic and pulmonary valves.
+The four valves are the mitral valve, tricuspid valve, pulmonary valve and aortic valve.
+Each valve has flaps — called leaflets for the mitral and tricuspid valves and cusps for the aortic and pulmonary valves.
 These flaps open and close once during each heartbeat.
-Sometimes the valves don't open or close properly, disrupting the blood flow through your heart to your body.
+Valves that don't open or close properly disrupt blood flow through your heart to your body.

 In heart valve surgery, your surgeon repairs or replaces the affected heart valves.
-Many surgical procedures may be used to repair or replace heart valves, including open-heart surgery or minimally invasive heart surgery.
+Many surgical approaches can be used to repair or replace heart valves, including open-heart surgery or minimally invasive heart surgery.

 Why it's done